Minister of Foreign Affairs of Slovenia

-The Foreign Minister is nominated by the Prime Minister-Designate and elected by the National Assembly of the Republic of Slovenia, following the hearing and confirmation by its Committee on Foreign Policy.
-Usually, but not always, Foreign Minister is also Deputy-Prime Minister, since the position is held by one of the government coalition partys' leaders.
+The foreign minister is nominated by the prime minister-designate and elected by the National Assembly of the Republic of Slovenia, following the hearing and confirmation by its Committee on Foreign Policy.
+Usually, but not always, the foreign minister is also the deputy prime minister, since the position is held by one of the government coalition party leaders.

-Foreign Minister is member of the National Security Council and president of the Strategic Council for Foreign Affairs.
+The foreign minister is member of the National Security Council and president of the Strategic Council for Foreign Affairs.
 Minister is also member of the EU bodies - Foreign and General Affairs Councils.

-9th and current Minister of Foreign Affairs is Dr. Miro Cerar.
-He was elected and sworn in by the National Assembly on 13 September 2018.
-Cerar previously served as the Prime Minister, MP, National Assembly Adviser and Full Professor of Law at the University of Ljubljana, Faculty of Law.
-He is also one the authors of the 1991 Slovenian Constitution.
+The 11th and current minister of foreign affairs is Tanja Fajon.
+She was elected and sworn in by the National Assembly on 1 June 2022.